stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 You define a set of infrastructure code as a component.
 Each of the infrastructure components in a project is a separate TF root [module](https://opentofu.org/docs/language/modules/), so that it can be created, tested, updated or destroyed independently of the others.

 This tooling refers to these modules as _units_.
-The tooling only requires that each unit is a valid TF root module with these tfvars:
+The tooling only requires that each unit is a valid TF root module that accepts these tfvars:

+- `product_name` (string)
 - `environment_name` (string)
-- `product_name` (string)
 - `unit_name` (string)
 - `edition` (string)

+There are no limitations on how your code uses these tfvars.
+You might only use them to [set resource names](#managing-resource-names).
+To avoid compatibility issues, I recommend that you use values that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
+Avoid defining environment and edition names that are longer than 7 characters, and unit names that are longer than 12 characters.

 To create a new unit, use the `tft:new` task: